PoretJon/NerfTimers/KOTH/readme.md

 # KOTH

 ## Overview
 KOTH stands for King Of The Hill.
 The objective of this game is to "control" an objective for a period of time before your opponents can do the same.
+This timer also has the "Death Clicker" game mode built in, and can swap from KOTH and Death Clicks using the "Mode" button.

 ## BOM
 To Make this, you will need: